Pratik039/Single-File-LD/README.md

 2. Generate an **Access Token** from:

    * **Profile → Settings → Access Tokens → Create New Token**
-3. Accept the license agreement for the required Pyannote models on Hugging Face.
+3. Accept the license agreement for the required Pyannote model (**pyannote/segmentation**) on Hugging Face.
 4. Replace the token in `VAD_kaldi_segments.py` with your own token (or authenticate using the Hugging Face CLI).

 > **Note:** The VAD step will not run unless a valid Hugging Face token is provided.